Family: Pledge who died after hazing treated like ‘roadkill’

 The family of the college sophomore from Lebanon, New Jersey, told The Associated Press that they are considering a lawsuit but are focused now on the criminal case against their son’s fraternity brothers.

 Eight face the most serious charge of aggravated assault, a felony that carries a sentence of 10 to 20 years in prison.
-Timothy Piazza consumed what prosecutors said was a life-threatening amount of alcohol — at one point reaching nearly .40 percent, doctors estimate — during a hazing ritual on Feb.
+Timothy Piazza consumed what prosecutors said was a life-threatening amount of alcohol —his blood-alcohol content reached nearly .40 percent, doctors estimated — during a hazing ritual on Feb.
 2 in State College, Pennsylvania, and he died two days later.

+Piazza’s parents said they would likely attend the court proceedings.
+A preliminary hearing that had been scheduled for this week has been pushed back to June.

 Piazza’s mother, Evelyn, said her grief has worsened the more she’s learned about what happened to her son.